nbbrd/nbbrd-maven-tools/compatibility-maven-plugin/README.md

 ## Troubleshooting

-**Unknow error at runtime**:
+**Unknown error at runtime**:
-Run the plugin with `-X` option to enable debug mode.
+Run the plugin with the `-X` option to enable debug mode.

 **Filename too long exception**:
-Run the plugin with the `compatibility.workindDir` parameter set to a shorter path.
+Run the plugin with the `compatibility.workingDir` parameter set to a shorter path.